Xakkusu/bioshock-quiz/README.md

 - To understand the use the concept of border images I relied on the following [Youtube Video by Kevin Powell](https://www.youtube.com/watch?v=ypstT5UfCsk).
 It allowed me to easily implement a border image.
 The according sections in my code where these things were relied on are also marked with a comment.

-- To understand the use the concept of localStorage being displayed in a leaderboard according to the score I relied on the following [Youtube Playlist by FloridaJS](https://www.youtube.com/playlist?list=PLB6wlEeCDJ5Yyh6P2N6Q_9JijB6v4UejF).
+- To understand the use the concept of localStorage being displayed in a leaderboard according to the score I relied on the following [Youtube Playlist by James Q Quick](https://www.youtube.com/playlist?list=PLB6wlEeCDJ5Yyh6P2N6Q_9JijB6v4UejF).
 Especially video 8 & 9 allowed me to display various scores and rank them after the quiz is done.
 The according sections in my code where these things were relied on are also marked with a comment.

 ## ACKNOWLEDGEMENTS